Zest-it logo

 One thing they need to be is non-absorbent and preferably easy to clean.

 Acrylic and plastic palettes are easy to clean, the oil paint can be scraped off using a palette knife and the surface wiped.
 Greaseproof paper and tear-off palettes are easy to dispose of at the end of a painting session.
-Glass and Porcelain are more appropriate if you are seated as they are quite heavy.

 The type of palette is very much a personal choice, a large palette is very useful if you are standing at an easel, not so vital if you prefer to be seated.
 You can of course adapt any suitable surface as your palette, greaseproof paper, paper plate or butchers tray.